Digits-Partners/Articles/README.md

 ## Unidirectional recursive neural networks (RNN)

-Figure1, bellow, illustrates a typical recurrent neural network architecture
+Figure1, bellow, illustrates a typical recurrent neural network architecture.
+Two main benefits drawn from this architecture are :
+1- X<sup>\<i\></sup> and Y<sup>\<i\></sup> can be of different size
+2- Feature cross sharing, ie features learnt from earlier layers are shared and factored across later layers leading to a much more efficient way of learning model parameters

 <p align="center">
    <img  src="./rnn.png">